 \subsection{Meta-learning}

-We briefly describe some commonly used terminologies in the meta-learning framework.
-Meta-learning learns how to learn new tasks by reusing previous experience in many related tasks instead of studying each new task in isolation, which is the idea of learning to learn.
-In the meta-learning framework, the tasks are assumed to be drawn from a specific distribution, i.e., $\tau\sim\mathcal{P}(\tau)$, with each task containing its corresponding datasets, including a training dataset (support set) and a test dataset (query set).
-For a $N$-way $k$-shot classification problem, a task is usually composed of $N$ classes with $k$ samples in each class.
-At the meta-training stage, $M$ tasks $\{\tau_{i}\}_{i=1}^{M}\sim\mathcal{P}(\tau)$ are drawn from its distribution, and the datasets corresponding to each task are available to the agent.
-At the meta-test stage, we are faced with a test task $\{\tau_{j}\}\sim\mathcal{P}(\tau)$, which is composed of a small training dataset and a test dataset.
-Meta-learning aims to train a model using the $M$ training tasks, such that it can achieve fast adaptation on the new test task using its small training dataset and then perform well on its test dataset.
+Meta-learning is a learning to learn approach that enables the learning model to adapt to new tasks by leveraging previous experience from related tasks.
+In this framework, tasks are drawn from a specific distribution, denoted as $\tau\sim\mathcal{P}(\tau)$, and each task includes a support set for training and a query set for test.
+In an $N$-way $k$-shot classification problem, a task consists of $N$ classes, each with $k$ samples.
+In the meta-training stage, $M$ training tasks, $\{\tau_{i}\}_{i=1}^{M}\sim\mathcal{P}(\tau)$, are sampled from the distribution and the corresponding datasets are made available to the model.
+In the meta-test stage, a new test task $T\sim\mathcal{P}(\tau)$ is presented, consisting of a small support set and a query set.
+The objective of meta-learning is to train a model on the $M$ training tasks, such that it can quickly adapt to the new test task using the small support set and perform well on the query set.

-Model-Agnostic Meta-Learning (MAML) does so by learning a set of initialization $\bm{\theta}_{MAML}$ from the previous training tasks, such that with only a few gradient descent steps, it can perform well on the test task.
-At the meta-training stage, the MAML optimization problem is formulated as:
+Model-agnostic meta-learning (MAML) achieves this by learning a set of initial parameters $\bm{\theta}_{MAML}$ for neural networks that enable good performance on a new task with only a few gradient descent steps.
+In the meta-training stage, MAML formulates a meta-optimization problem to find $\bm{\theta}_{MAML}$ as: